numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 These two rules are identical to the type choices made for example in the `Julia language <https://docs.julialang.org/en/v1/manual/types/#man-abstract-types-1>`_.
-It allows for the creation of a datatype hierarchy, but avoids issues with subclassing concrete DTypes directly: logic such as ``can_cast`` does not cleanly inherit e.g. from a ``Int64`` to a ``Datetime64`` even though the ``Datetime64`` could be seen as an integer with only a unit attached (and thus as a subclass).
+It allows for the creation of a datatype hierarchy, but avoids issues with subclassing concrete DTypes directly.
+For example, logic such as ``can_cast`` does not cleanly inherit from a ``Int64`` to a ``Datetime64`` even though the ``Datetime64`` could be seen as an integer with only a unit attached (and thus implemented as a subclass).

-The main consequence for the DType implementor is that DTypes would never be subclasses of existing concrete DTypes.
+The main consequence for the DType implementer is that concrete DTypes can never be subclasses of existing concrete DTypes.
-End-users should not notice or need to know about this distinction.
+End-users would not notice or need to know about this distinction.
+However, subclassing may be a possible mechanism to extend the datatypes in the future to allow specialized implementations for existing dtypes such as a GPU float64 subclassing a NumPy float64.

 The combination of (initially) rejecting subclassing of concrete DTypes while allowing it for abstract ones allows the transparent definition of a class hierarchy, while avoiding potential issues with subclassing and especially inheritance.

-Note that subclassing may be a possible mechanism to extend the datatypes in the future; not necessarily to implement new datatypes but rather to allow specialized implementations such as a GPU float64 subclassing a NumPy float64.

-As a technical implementation detail: the DType class will require the C-side storage of methods and additional information.
+As a technical implementation detail: the DType class will require C-side storage of methods and additional information.
 This requires the creation of a ``DTypeMeta`` class.
 Each ``DType`` class is thus an instance of ``DTypeMeta`` with a well-defined